elz0z/todoList/README.md

 # Todo App In React

+## Description

-This is todo list app i've created in react as a part of tarmeez course
+This is todo list app i've created in react as part of tarmeez course

+## What deps did i use !

+- React
+- MUI
+- Material icons

+I also used localstorage to store todos